DevUju/qts3-wmb-test/outreachy/qts-index.md

 # QuickStatements 3.0 Home's Page

-**QuickStatements 3.0 Home's Page** allows for the editing of adding new batches, viewing batch details, and accessing batches submitted by users.
+**QuickStatements 3.0 Home's Page** allows for adding new batches, viewing batch details, and accessing batches submitted by users.
 It does this through simple set of text commands.

 ## Table of Contents
 - [Features](#features)